sojelee/v9-bears-team-02/README.md

 Minimum design System for the application

-Micked data structures for the applicaion
+Mocked data structures for the applicaion

 ## Installation